umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/README.md

 ## How do baseline updates work?

-If a project is a project that has had child projects created off it, the upgrade process for patch and minor versions is the same as described above.
+The upgrade process for patch and minor versions is the same for projects with child projects created off them.
 The difference is that we always upgrade the baseline as the first project, and afterward we upgrade the child projects.
-This ensures that if for some reason an update is done from the baseline to the children in the meantime, the upgrade will also be sent to the children.
+This ensures that any updates to the baseline will be automatically sent to the children if made in the meantime.

 ## What is a breaking change?

 It is important that developers understand what is considered a breaking change in Umbraco products.
 In most cases, an auto-upgrade will not have any breaking changes and we strive to ensure this is the case.
-However, in some rare cases developers may be using Umbraco’s internal code or Umbraco’s code that is not intended for public consumption, and in some releases that code may change.
-It is important for developers to understand the risks of using Umbraco code that is not considered a breaking change when it is updated since this may directly affect a site that is auto-upgraded.
+However, in some rare cases, developers may be using Umbraco's internal code or code not intended for public consumption.
+In some releases, that code may change.
+It is important for developers to understand the risks of using Umbraco code that is not considered a breaking change when it is updated.
+This may directly affect a site that is auto-upgraded.

 What is a breaking change is documented here: [https://our.umbraco.com/documentation/development-guidelines/breaking-changes](https://our.umbraco.com/documentation/development-guidelines/breaking-changes)